Skip to Content

 Where Do River Rocks Come From

 River rocks are natural formations and come from rivers and streams.
-Initially, river rocks were just common rocks, which got into rivers or streams, became a part of the water flow, and began to abrade, losing their sharp ages.
+Initially, river rocks were just common rocks that got into rivers or streams, became a part of the water flow, and began to abrade, losing their sharp ages.
 Eventually, the hard rock gets its smooth form and becomes a river rock.

 The river rock formation is a vital part of the rock cycle.
-A combination of weathering and abrasion processes disintegrates any primary rock (igneous, metamorphic, or sediment), creating sediments, which are not still sedimentary rock but only at the beginning of new sedimentary rock formation.
+A combination of weathering and abrasion processes disintegrates any primary rock (igneous, metamorphic, or sediment), creating sediments that are not still sedimentary rock but only at the beginning of new sedimentary rock formation.

 Is River Rock a Natural Stone